-Our financial and operating performance is dependent upon the demand for office, residential, parking, and retail space in our markets, our leasing results, our acquisition, disposition and development activity, our financing activity, our cash requirements and economic and market conditions, including prevailing interest rates.
+Our financial and operating performance is dependent upon the demand for office, life science, residential, parking, and retail space in our markets, our leasing results, our acquisition, disposition and development activity, our financing activity, our cash requirements and economic and market conditions, including prevailing interest rates.

-Adverse changes in economic conditions, including the ongoing effects of the global COVID-19 pandemic, inflation, and rising interest rates, could result in a reduction of the availability of financing and higher borrowing costs.
-We continue to closely monitor the impact of the COVID-19 pandemic, inflation and rising interest rates on all aspects of our business, including the impact on our tenants, employees, and business partners.
+Adverse changes in economic conditions, including inflation, and high interest rates, could result in a reduction of the availability of financing and higher borrowing costs.
+We continue to closely monitor the impact of the inflation and high interest rates on all aspects of our business, including the impact on our tenants, employees, and business partners.
 Vacancy rates may increase, and rental rates and rent collection rates may decline as the current economic climate may negatively impact tenants.
-The long-term impact of the ongoing COVID-19 pandemic on the global economy and our tenants and prospective tenants remains uncertain.
-In addition, the government responses to control the pandemic are creating disruption in the global economy and supply chains and have adversely impacted many industries, including owners and developers of office and mixed-use buildings.

-Overall economic conditions, including but not limited to labor shortages, supply chain constraints, inflation, rising interest rates and deteriorating financial and credit markets, could have a dampening effect on the fundamentals of our business, including increases in past due accounts, tenant defaults, lower occupancy and reduced effective rents.
+Overall economic conditions, including but not limited to labor shortages, supply chain constraints, inflation, high interest rates and deteriorating financial and credit markets, could have a dampening effect on the fundamentals of our business, including increases in past due accounts, tenant defaults, lower occupancy and reduced effective rents.
 These adverse conditions could impact our net income and cash flows and could have a material adverse effect on our financial condition.
 We believe that the quality of our assets and the strength of our balance sheet will enable us to raise capital, if necessary, in various forms and from different sources, including through secured or unsecured loans from banks, pension funds and life insurance companies.
 However, there can be no assurance that we will be able to borrow funds on terms that are economically attractive or at all.

 We continue to seek revenue growth throughout our portfolio by increasing occupancy and rental rates.
-Occupancy at our Core Properties at December 31, 2022 was 89.8% compared to 91.3% at December 31, 2021.
+Occupancy at our Core Properties at December 31, 2023 was 88.0% compared to 89.8% at December 31, 2022.

-The table below summarizes selected operating and leasing statistics of our wholly owned properties for the years ended December 31, 2022 and 2021:
+The table below summarizes selected operating and leasing statistics of our wholly owned properties for the years ended December 31, 2023 and 2022:

-Year Ended December 2022 2021 Leasing Activity Core Properties (1): Total net rentable square feet owned 12,791,041 13,039,634 Occupancy percentage (end of period) 89.8 %) 91.3 % Average occupancy percentage 89.8 %)) 89.6 % Total Portfolio, less properties in development/redevelopment (2): Tenant retention rate (3) 64.1 % 52.8 % New leases and expansions commenced (square feet) 811,316 661,826 Leases renewed (square feet) 847,454 484,574 Net absorption (square feet) (171,208) (49,724) Percentage change in rental rates per square foot (4): New and expansion rental rates 24.9 %) 23.1 % Renewal rental rates 15.5 %)) 12.4 % Combined rental rates 18.7 %) 16.2 % Weighted average lease term for leases commenced (years) 6.8 7.0 Capital Costs Committed (5): Leasing commissions (per square foot) \$ 9.69 \$ 8.54 Tenant Improvements (per square foot) \$ 30.77 \$ 18.38 Total capital per square foot per lease year \$ 4.26 \$ 3.23
+Year Ended December 31, 2023 2022 Leasing Activity Core Properties (1): Total net rentable square feet owned 12,698,115 12,791,041 Occupancy percentage (end of period) 88.0 % Ď 89.8 % Average occupancy percentage 88.9 % , D 89.8 % Total Portfolio, less properties in development/redevelopment (2): Tenant retention rate (3) 49.3 % , D 64.1 % New leases and expansions commenced (square feet) 342,731 811,316 Leases renewed (square feet) 423,998 847,454 Net absorption (square feet) (298,896) (171,208) Percentage change in rental rates per square foot (4): New and expansion rental rates 22.2 % Ď 24.9 % Renewal rental rates 10.9 % , D 15.5 % Combined rental rates 13.5 % Ď 18.7 % Weighted average lease term for leases commenced (years) 6.2 6.8 Capital Costs Committed (5): Leasing commissions (per square foot) \$ 7.65 \$ 9.69 Tenant Improvements (per square foot) \$ 14.11 \$ 30.77 Total capital per square foot per lease year \$ 3.23 \$ 4.26

-- (1) Does not include properties under development, redevelopment, held for sale, or sold. - (2) Includes leasing related to completed developments and redevelopments, recently completed not yet stabilized, and sold properties. - (3) Calculated as percentage of total square feet. - (4) Includes base rent plus reimbursement for operating expenses and real estate taxes. - (5) Calculated on a weighted average basis.
+- (1) Does not include properties under development, redevelopment, held for sale, or sold. - (2) Includes leasing related to completed developments and redevelopments, recently completed not yet stabilized, and sold properties. - Calculated as percentage of total square feet. - (4) Includes base rent plus reimbursement for operating expenses and real estate taxes. - Calculated on a weighted average basis.